 Thiên Hương — better known as “Tiny Yong” is a French singer associated with the yé-yé scene of the 1950s and ’60s.
+In fact, she was a pioneer on the scene, releasing yé-yé music before notable singers like France Gall and Jacqueline Taïeb.

 She was born Tôn Nữ Thị Thiên Hương on 8 February 1944 in Phnom Penh — the capital of Cambodia since 1865 but then part of French-Indochina.
 Her father was a doctor and her mother a homemaker; both traced their heritage to Vietnam‘s Dương Dynasty.
 The family relocated to Saigon and Thiên Hương was schooled at Le Couvent des Oiseaux de Dalat, where she learned English, Spanish, and French.
 In 1958, the family again relocated, this time to a home on La rue Coustou in Paris‘s 18th arrondissement.
-There her father continued to practice medicine and her mother opened a Vietnamese restaurant.
+There, her father continued to practice medicine and her mother opened a Vietnamese restaurant.

 In 1960, Thiên Hương performed in Albert Camus‘s Les Justes and Jean Cocteau‘s L’Épouse injustement soupçonnée, staged at La Théâtre de la Tomate.
 She next appeared in François Campaux‘s Chérie Noire.
 Meanwhile, her brother helped her secure a job performing Vietnamese and French “chanson à texte” at a cabaret in the 1st arrondissement called La Table du Mandarin.
 In December, she made her television debut on Aimée Mortimer‘s show A L’École des vedettes.
 The following February, she returned to the airwaves to mime “Rêve Opératoire.”
 In March she released her debut recording, the 7″ EP “Le Monde de Suzie Wong,” accompanied by Jacques Loussier et son orchestre, on Caravelle.